Inferoute/inferoute-node/documentation/technical.md

      - Measures and tracks latency
      - Returns provider responses to orchestrator

-  2. **HMAC Validator:**
-     - Validates HMACs against the transaction table
-     - Ensures HMAC is valid and transaction is pending
-     - Returns associated request data to providers
-     - Prevents replay attacks by checking transaction status

   3. **Error Handling:**
      - Custom error types for different scenarios
      - Proper HTTP status codes for each error case